ldss-project/hexarc/docs/developer-documentation/0-architecture/index.md

   with the homonym component), so that it could be lazily configured outside a `PortDSLContext`, provided the type of `Port` on which it can be installed.

-These last three `DSLContext`s are extended using a mixin called `NamedDSLContext`, which for each exposes a new scoped keyword, called `name`, for configuring the name of each `ServiceComponent` (used for creating their `Logger`s).
+These last three `DSLContext`s are extended using a mixin called `NamedDSLContext`, which exposes a new scoped keyword for each them, called `name`, for configuring the name of each `ServiceComponent` (used for creating their `Logger`s).

 As the `DSLContext`s of the `VertxDSL` are opened, a tree-like structure is generated starting from the root, which is always a `DeploymentGroupDSLContext`.